You can book this holiday cottage from:

 Short Breaks: Accepted all year round; booking restrictions apply for peak times.

 Notes: Towels are provided.
 Mobile phone signal is strong.
 Unlimited WiFi is available free of charge.
+Please be aware there is a pond in the back garden - children must be supervised.

 Pub: 200 yards Shop: 2.3 miles